Confessions of a Former Car Salesman

 Linda was a client while working at a large new and pre-owned dealership selling cars.
 Linda and I connected right away.
 She liked my no pressure approach and I could tell she trusted me.
 Actually, she told me I reminded her of her son who passed away.

-So here I am sitting in front of Linda.
+Picture this.
+I am sitting in front of Linda at a sales desk.
 We have spent three hours so far walking the lot and test driving multiple vehicles and getting to know each other.

 We finally found the SUV she loved and wanted to buy.